twse/random-stuff/Third-Party Notices.md

 ## For use of PM Designer
 Copyright © 1993-1994 VacNat Software Co.
 All rights reserved.

-This product contains copyrighted material owned and/or distributed under authority by QUAZAL Technologies, Inc. Copyright 1998-2011, QUAZAL Technologies Inc. All Rights Reserved.

 ## For use of QwikSwitch
 Copyright © 1992-1993 C TechWare Ltd.<br />
 Written by Claude Biron